 Hiring and Training

-As you see above, men were so unaccustomed to having women in the workforce, many guides and educational videos were used to support them, such as this one from the United States Office of Education Training Film.
+As you see above, men were so unaccustomed to having women in the workforce that many guides and educational videos were used to support them, such as this one from the United States Office of Education Training Film.

 code girls